 I was founding editor of MacTech, the premiere journal of Macintosh software development, was an Internet pioneer at Microsoft, co-founded the Microsoft Developer Network, led the first web development project in the history of the company, and then managed the platform web team that produced the sites for all of Microsoft’s operating systems, browsers, development tools, and technologies.
-After leaving Microsoft, I was co-founder of the international movement, Poets Against the War, in 2003 and produced of the acclaimed 2005 documentary, Voices in Wartime, an exploration of the trauma of war through the lens of poetry.
-I was the founder of Voices, a web site dedicated to teaching peace and compassion, now a project of the Compassionate Action Network.
+After leaving Microsoft, I was co-founder of the international movement, Poets Against the War, in 2003 and produced the acclaimed 2005 documentary, Voices in Wartime, an exploration of the trauma of war through the lens of poetry.
+I was the founder of Voices Education Project, a web site dedicated to teaching peace and compassion, and co-founder of the Compassionate Action Network.

 The purpose of the Business Alliance for the Future is to catapult the emerging ‘business for good’ movement through unprecedented collaboration.